Woodham Mortimer Cricket Club Constitution

 a.
 The property and assets of the club shall be vested in the General Committee.

 b.
 The General Committee shall have the power to appoint such sub-committee as may be, from time to time, deemed necessary and shall receive reports of such sub-committee at its meetings.
-Not less than two thirds of such sub-committee shall consist of members of the General Committee.

 c.
 The General Committee shall have the power to suspend or expel, at its discretion, any member of the club deemed guilty of conduct prejudicial to the good name of the club, after such member has had the opportunity of explaining his case to the Committee.